How to: Set up an environment for developing apps for SharePoint on Office 365

 The registry path will change in future versions of Visual Studio.

 When you have created your new Office 365 Developer site, you can use the "Napa" Office 365 Development Tools tools to start developing apps for Office and SharePoint quickly and easily by creating a sample "Hello World" app.
-See Sign up for an Office 365 Developer Site for instructions about using the Developer Site and a basic sample app.
+See Sign up for an Office 365 Developer Site, set up your tools and environment, and start deploying apps for instructions about using the Developer Site and a basic sample app.
 See How to: Create a basic provider-hosted app for SharePoint and How to: Create a basic SharePoint-hosted app for "Hello World" samples that you can build by using Visual Studio 2012.